mzur/coffee-dev-grunt/README.md

 Run `grunt watch` for developing your application.
 This will watch all files in `src/` and `test-src/` and compile them on any change to `dev/` or `test/` respectively.
 After that all tests are run.

 The files are not uglified or concatenated so you can debug your code easily.

+### Code coverage

+The code coverage reports are put in the `coverage/` directory.
+Simply open the `index.html` and explore the report.
+You can see a detailed per-file report there, too!

 ### Testing